 Get bean seeds in the ground as early as possible.
 Plant them when all danger of frost is passed.
 Temperatures will have warmed by then.
 This includes soil temperatures.
 Wait about 14 days past your last frost date.

-These beans grow in USDA hardiness zones 5-11.
+These beans grow in USDA hardiness zones 5 to 11.
 Learn your zone and find out the best time to plant in your area.
 They take approximately 53 to 56 days to reach maturity.
 Those in warmer zones have time to plant an additional crop for families that love green beans.

 Growing Tendercrop Beans

 These meaty, stringless pods grow prolifically.
-Plant seeds two inches (5 cm.) apart in 20-foot rows.
-Make the rows two feet apart (60 cm.).
+Plant seeds 2 inches (5 cm.) apart in 20 foot (6 m.) rows.
+Make the rows 2 feet apart (61 cm.).
 Some growers use a layer of compost between the rows to keep weeds down.
 This also enriches the soil.
 You may use mulch to keep weeds from sprouting too.
 The roots of Tendercrop green beans don’t like competition from weeds.

 Keep the soil moist after planting seeds.
 Expect them to sprout in about a week.
-Thin them out when they are 3 or 4 inches (7.6 to 10 cm.).
+Thin them out when they are 3 or 4 inches (8-10 cm.).
 Cultivate around plants regularly until blooms develop, then stop.
 Any disturbance may cause blooms to fall off.

 Learn to water green beans properly if there is no rain.
 This helps provide a better harvest.
 Keep the soil moist, but not soggy.
 Provide about an inch (2.5 cm.) of water per week to bean plants.
 Water at the base of the plant, getting the roots but not the foliage wet.
 This helps you avoid diseases such as root rot and fungal issues that spread through splashing water.
 Use a slow stream of water instead of blasting the plant.
 You may use a soaker hose at low volume on each row.
 Let the water trickle onto the roots when watering by hand.